What makes a good custom trade show booth and what can you do to the get the right custom trade show booth for your needs?

 Outdoor events can get crowded, so it’s important to design a pop-up tent that helps customers find your booth.
 You might use bright colors or large lettering that’s easy to see in a sea of exhibitors.
 Alternatively, you can opt for tent walls or tent legs for extra visibility.
 This extra space can also serve as an advertising area; you can have it printed with offers, special prices, website URLs, or even photos of your products.

 But how do you carry walls when you’re traveling to a trade show?
-Look for products that are designed to pack down into smaller packages.
+Look for custom trade show booths that are designed to pack down into smaller packages.
 Pillow walls, for example, consist of a long piece of fabric stretched over a frame.
 The frame breaks down into smaller pieces for easier transportation.
 You can choose classic straight walls, or opt for a curved unit for a more organic look.
 If you’re working with a smaller space, consider pop-up banners to create the same effect.

 Trade shows are all about the swag — giveaway products that are printed with your company’s branding.
 During the show, your promotional items provide an incentive for people to check out your booth.
 After all, word gets around quickly at trade shows.
 If people see other attendees carrying exciting swag from your company, they’re more likely to seek you out.